StanislavHinov/handwritten-digit-recognition-using-neural-networks/README.md

-# Handwritten digit recognition sing neural networks
+# Handwritten digit recognition using neural networks

 ## For the FMI course - Software systems with artificial intelligence